+the registration fee and required deposit of 10% of the tuition due May 1st is non-refundable.
 In the event of a child's withdrawal from IWA, prorated tuition is the only money subject to a refund.
-The registration fee and 15% of the school fees are non-refundable.

 EXTRA-CURRICULAR PROGRAMS